mikarubi/abct/docs-code/installation.qmd

 ### Direct install

-Download latest release and install using pip.
+Download the latest release and install using pip.
 ```
 pip install ./abct-python
 ```